dotnet-presentations/dotNETConf/2020/MainEvent/README.md

 # .NET Conf 2020 "Event-in-a-Box"
 [![](Creative/550x182-banner.png)](https://www.dotnetconf.net)
 ## November 10 - 12, 2020 [www.dotnetconf.net](https://www.dotnetconf.net)
-.NET Conf is a free, 3 day virtual developer event organized by the .NET community, .NET Foundation, and Microsoft. .NET Conf 2020 is going to be extra special as .NET 5.0 launches on the 10-year anniversary of this virtual conference happening November 10-12th, 2020!
+.NET Conf is a free, 3 day virtual developer event organized by the .NET community, .NET Foundation, and Microsoft. .NET Conf 2020 was extra special as .NET 5.0 launched on the 10-year anniversary of this virtual conference.
+A huge THANK YOU to all who tuned in live, asked questions in our twitter feed and participated in our fun and games.
+Don't forget to get your free digital swag!

+Watch the sessions on demand on the [.NET YouTube Channel](https://www.youtube.com/playlist?list=PLdo4fOcmZ0oVWop1HEOml2OdqbDs6IlcI) and [Channel 9](https://channel9.msdn.com/Events/dotnetConf/2020/).

+# Community-run virtual events
 This year the .NET Foundation is supporting community-run virtual events to help spread the word about the .NET 5.0 release.
-This repo contains creative and technical content for running a .NET Conf 2020 virtual event for your community as well as information on how to syndicate the broadcast on your own sites.
+This repo contains creative and technical content for running a .NET Conf 2020 virtual event for your community.

 **If you are interested in running a virtual meetup or event for your community between November 13, 2020 and January 31, 2021, please make sure you let us know by filling out the [Virtual Community Event Request Form](https://bit.ly/3mR1lsA).** We will advertize your community event on the main event website, YouTube and social.